qawolf/qawolf/docs/docs/api.md

   - `html` <?[string]> find the closest match to this html element.
   - `text` <?[string]> find an element with this text.
   - `page` <?[number]> the index of the page to use in order of creation, starting with 0. defaults to the last used page.
 - `value` <[string]> type this value.
 To clear the element value pass `null`.
-You can also specify a sequence of keystrokes by prefixing the [key](https://github.com/puppeteer/puppeteer/blob/v2.0.0/lib/USKeyboardLayout.js) with the direction: [↓ keyboard.down](https://github.com/puppeteer/puppeteer/blob/v2.0.0/docs/api.md#keyboarddownkey-options), [↑ keyboard.up](https://github.com/puppeteer/puppeteer/blob/v2.0.0/docs/api.md#keyboardupkey-options), or [→ sendCharacter](https://github.com/puppeteer/puppeteer/blob/v2.0.0/docs/api.md#keyboardsendcharacterchar).
+You can also specify a sequence of keystrokes by prefixing the [key](https://github.com/puppeteer/puppeteer/blob/v2.0.0/lib/USKeyboardLayout.js) with the direction: ↓[keyboard.down] and ↑[keyboard.up], or →[sendCharacter].
 This is useful for testing hotkeys.
-- `options` <[FindElementOptions]> find the element with these options.
+- `options` <[FindElementOptions] & TypeOptions> find the element with these options.
   - `dataAttribute` <?[string]> prioritize this data attribute.
 Defaults to [QAW_DATA_ATTRIBUTE](#qaw_data_attribute).
+  - `delayMs` <?[number]> time to wait between key presses in milliseconds.
+Defaults to 300ms for ↓[keyboard.down], ↑[keyboard.up].
+Defaults to 0ms for →[sendCharacter].
   - `sleepMs` <?[number]> sleep after an element is found for this time in milliseconds.
 Defaults to [QAW_SLEEP_MS](#qaw_sleep_ms).
   - `timeoutMs` <?[number]> maximum time to wait for an element.
 Defaults to [QAW_TIMEOUT_MS](#qaw_timeout_ms).
   - `waitForRequests` <?[boolean]> wait until the page completes all network requests (limited to 10s per request).
 Defaults to `true`.
 - returns: <[Promise]<[ElementHandle]>> Resolves the element.

 Find an element, focus it and type the value.
-It will wait [QAW_KEY_DELAY_MS](#qaw_key_delay_ms) (defaults to `0`) milliseconds in between key presses.

 If `value` does not have special keys, it will clear `element.value` before typing.
 It will throw an error if the element is not found.